 With a satin-finished neck, feel free to shred as much as you think you can.
 Although it’s not a Black finished guitar, iconic of Tim Armstrong’s trademark, the Natural and Ruby Red finishes does the guitar justice with its vintage appeal.

-Epiphone DOVE PRO
+5. Epiphone DOVE PRO

 Who has a couple thousand to drop on a guitar?
 Certainly not the majority of guitar players.
 In fact, it’s why Epiphone came out with the Pro Hummingbird and Dove guitars.
 It rivals the Gibson Hummingbird, but it tacks on a ton value for the best price in this budget range.

-It’s a well-made guitar with an excellent reputation that exudes vintage appeal.
+It’s a well-made acoustic electric guitar with an excellent reputation that exudes vintage appeal.
 Everything about it from its dreadnought shape, SlimTaper D profile neck, pearloid parallelogram inlays, and extremely detailed pick guard falls right into line with its custom theme.

 With Shadow’s influence in the preamp and pickup systems, you know sound is never going to be an issue.
 Besides, if this Epiphone is going to be a look-alike, it should resemble in sound to the Gibson guitar too, right?
-Legendary musicians strummed the Gisbon, are you good enough to play its affordable counterpart?
+Legendary musicians strummed the Gibson, are you good enough to play its affordable counterpart?

 If you can’t afford the revered “King of the Flat Tops” Gibson J 200 guitar, then settle for its more affordable twin, the Epiphone EJ-200SCE.
-Like its famous originator, it’s a jumbo guitar with booming sounds and lots of impact – definitely not for the timid.
+Like its famous originator, it’s a jumbo acoustic-electric guitar with booming sounds and lots of impact – definitely not for the timid.

 However, the price is timid compared to the potential the EJ 200 offers.
 In fact, you can likely find it online at well under $400, otherwise, the predictable price is around $400.

 The excellent combination of the eSonic preamp with both Shadow’s NanoFlex and NanoMag pickups makes for live and distinct characteristics that no other guitar can duplicate.
-The EJ200 projects full sound packed with full value!
+The EJ200 projects full sound packed with good value!

 From the brand name alone, it’s not hard to see why this Takamine made the grade.
 But, how did it rank so low in this lineup?
 Considering all the factors that came into play to piece together this lineup, it landed in at number 7, only because its popularity isn’t where we’d like to see it – yet.